Combinatorial aspects of exceptional sequences on (rational) surfaces: Mutations

 In our subsequent analysis, the circumference segments will play a crucial role.
 We start with the following observation.

 \begin{lemma} Both $w_e$ and $w_f$ are integral. \end{lemma}

 \begin{proof} After a choice of coordinates we can assume without loss of generality that $l_e = (1, 0)$, $l = (x, e^2)$, $l_f = (y, -a)$ for some integers $x, y$.
-Then $v_e = (x - 1, e^2)$ and $v_f = (y - x, -a - e^2)$ and $ef \chi(\sh{E}, \sh{F}) = \det(v_e, v_f) = e^2(1 - y) - a(x - 1)$.
-So, in particular, $e$ divides $a(x - 1)$ and therefore $e$ divides $a \cdot v_e$.
-Moreover, as $e$ divides $a + f^2$, it also divides $(a + f^2) v_e$ and therefore also $f^2 \cdot v_e$.
-Hence, $e$ divides $\gcd\{a, e^2, f^2\} \cdot v_e$.
+Then $p_e = (x - 1, e^2)$ and $p_f = (y - x, -a - e^2)$ and $ef \chi(\sh{E}, \sh{F}) = \det(p_e, p_f) = e^2(1 - y) - a(x - 1)$.
+So, in particular, $e$ divides $a(x - 1)$ and therefore $e$ divides $a \cdot p_e$.
+Moreover, as $e$ divides $a + f^2$, it also divides $(a + f^2) p_e$ and therefore also $f^2 \cdot p_e$.
+Hence, $e$ divides $\gcd\{a, e^2, f^2\} \cdot p_e$.
 Now, via mutation, we can replace $\sh{F}$ by any $\sh{E}_i$ with $e_i \neq 0$.
-In the fan, this leaves $l_e$, $l$ and $v_e$ unchanged, and we obtain analogously that $e$ divides $\gcd\{c_1(\sh{E}, \sh{E}_i)^2, e^2, e_i^2\} \cdot v_e$.
-So we get that $e$ divides $\gcd\{e^2, f^2, e_i^2 \mid e_i \neq 0\} \cdot v_e$.
-But $\gcd\{e^2, f^2, e_i \mid e_i \neq 0\} = 1$ and the assertion follows for $w_e$ and, by exchanging the roles of $\sh{E}$ and $\sh{F}$, also for $w_f$. \end{proof}
+In the fan, this leaves $l_e$, $l$ and $p_e$ unchanged, and we obtain analogously that $e$ divides $\gcd\{c_1(\sh{E}, \sh{E}_i)^2, e^2, e_i^2\} \cdot p_e$.
+So we get that $e$ divides $\gcd\{e^2, f^2, e_i^2 \mid e_i \neq 0\} \cdot p_e$.
+But $\gcd\{e^2, f^2, e_i^2 \mid e_i \neq 0\} = 1$ and the assertion follows for $w_e$ and, by exchanging the roles of $\sh{E}$ and $\sh{F}$, also for $w_f$. \end{proof}

-As we have seen in Proposition \ref{mutationlocal}, the effect of mutation is local in the sense that if we apply a mutation to the pair $\sh{E}, \sh{F}$, say, then the triple $l_e, l, l_f$ gets transformed to a triple $l_e, l', l_f$ and the other $l_i$ remain constant.
+By Proposition \ref{mutationlocal}, the effect of mutation is local in the sense that if we apply a mutation to the pair $\sh{E}, \sh{F}$, say, then the triple $l_e, l, l_f$ gets transformed to a triple $l_e, l', l_f$ and the other $l_i$ remain constant.
 The transformation of $l$ to $l'$ can be described nicely with help of the circumference segments.
 We consider the mutated pairs $\sh{F}, R_\sh{F} \sh{E}$ and $L_\sh{E} \sh{F}, \sh{E}$, by which $l$ gets transformed to some $l'$ and $l^{\prime\prime}$, respectively, which satisfy the following relations:

 We then get the following transformation formulas.

 \begin{lemma} We have $l' = l_f + \frac{a + f^2}{e} w_e = l_e + f (\det(w_e, w_f) w_e + w_f)$ and $l^{\prime\prime} = l_e - \frac{a + e^2}{f} w_f = l_f - e(\det(w_e, w_f) w_f + w_e)$. \end{lemma}